shaobin0604/Android-HomeKey-Locker/README.md

 **NOTICE**

-This library doesn't support devices with **virtual Home** key, such as
+This library doesn't support devices with **VIRTUAL HOME KEY**, such as

 + Galaxy Nexus
 + Nexus 4